freedev/solr-legacy-docker/README.md

 ### Choose the Solr Version

-Just modify the `build.sh` file changing the `SOLR_VERSION` environment variable accordingly to the version you need
+Just modify the `config/common.sh` file changing the `SOLR_VERSION` environment variable accordingly to the version you need:

     export SOLR_VERSION=4.7.0

+And run the `build-images.sh` script again